samcaloiero/imm406-site/content/assignments/explore-design-constraints.md

 ### Rubric
 - Is the Constraint stated?
 - Is the constrant effectively explored?
-- Have you "Shown me too far?"
+- Have you "Shown Me Too Much?"